JOIN US FOR A 2026 HEALING ADVENTURE!

 Impact

-First Descents taught me how to live again.”
+but it was First Descents that really showed me how to live again.”

 Why Young Adults?

-Cancer, MS, and all serious health conditions present unique challenges and obstacles to young adults.
-Cancer is the leading disease-related cause of death in adolescents and young adults (AYAs).
-With approximately 84,100* new diagnoses annually, young adults comprise the fastest-growing and most underserved oncology age demographic.
+Cancer, MS, and other serious health conditions present distinct clinical and psychosocial challenges during young adulthood, a developmental stage defined by identity formation, career-building, and relationship development.
+Cancer remains the leading disease-related cause of death among adolescents and young adults (AYAs), with more than 90,000 new diagnoses annually in the United States, making it the fastest-growing and most underserved demographic in oncology.

 In 2015, First Descents worked with the University of Michigan to evaluate the psychosocial benefits of our programming.
 The infographic above highlights the top findings from this study including an increase in self esteem, body image and our participants ability to cope with cancer and its ongoing effects.
 Additionally, reports of moderate to severe depression and anxiety (as measured by the PHQ-4) marked a 60% decrease for FD participants.